 Refugio Terraza de la Tierra

 Far and away our pick of places to stay is the Refugio Terraza de la Tierra.
-This eco retreat is a few kilometres out of town but they have everything you could need for a completely self contained trip.
-If you are overlanding you can camp in your vehicle for 200 pesos per night.
-Tent camping costs 100 pesos per person.
-Or, beautifully appointed cabanas start from 800 pesos.
+This eco-retreat is a few kilometers out of town but they have everything you could need for a completely self-contained trip.
+If you are overlanding, you can camp in your vehicle for 200 pesos per night.
+Tent camping costs 100 pesos per person and beautifully appointed cabanas start from 800 pesos.

 The on-site restaurant serves set menu breakfasts, lunches and dinners sourced entirely from the onsite veggie garden.
 Meals cost between 100 and 180 pesos.
-A wood fired, traditional adobe temazcal sauna is available during your stay.
-Also included are meditative spaces, gardens and a number of walking trails.
+A wood-fired, traditional adobe temazcal sauna is available during your stay.
+Also included are meditative spaces, gardens, and a number of walking trails.
 Daily yoga sessions cost an extra fee.
 The grounds are spectacular.
-Beautifully maintained gardens set amongst mountain forest offer breathtaking views of the valley.
+Beautifully maintained gardens set amongst the mountain forest offer breathtaking views of the valley.

 Hostel La Cumbre

 This popular hostel offers spectacular views, the opportunity to meet other travelers, and very fair prices.
 Facilities are very basic, even by backpacker hostel standards.
 If you are not used to hostels, or backpacking, it may be worth exploring some of the private cabana options around town.

 Ordering spaghetti in Mexico is a bold move.
 Ordering it in a town of a few hundred on top of a mountain, bolder.
 However, La Taberna De Los Duendes is defying logic by serving up HUGE helpings of delicious spaghetti that wouldn’t be out of place in a European restaurant.
 They also have steaks, salads, cheeses, and a fantastic wine list to accompany your meal.
 Giant bowls of spaghetti start from around 200 pesos.